LukaHietala/lewis-bot/README.md

 GUILD_ID=<guild_id>
 ```

+base.ts is the file to store all the channel, emoji, and role IDs.

 And now run `ts-node index.ts` to deploy and run the bot via REST API.

 ## Most active contributors